jeancroy/fuzz-aldrin-plus/README.md

 -surg-ery
 ````

-For those familiar with code diff, this is basically the same problem.
-Except we the do alignment of character in a word and diff perform alignment of lines in a file.
-Character present in the second word but not the first are addition, character present only in the first are deletion, and character present in both are match - like unchanged lines in a diff.
+For those familiar with code diff, this is essentially the same problem.
+Except, in this case, we the do the alignment of characters in a word and a diff performs alignment of lines in a file.
+Characters present in the second word but not in the first counts as additions; characters present only in the first word are deletions and characters present in both are matches - like unchanged lines in a diff.

 To get that alignment, we start from the last character and trace back the best option.
 The pattern to looks for an **alignment** is the corner increase (diagonal+1 is greater than left or up.)